MIDOSS/docs/models/index.rst

 ..
-Copyright 2018 The MIDOSS project contributors,
+Copyright 2018 – present by The MIDOSS project contributors,
 .. the University of British Columbia, and Dalhousie University.
 ..
 ..
 Licensed under a Creative Commons Attribution 4.0 International License